DestinationsAsia14 Days Travel from North to Central Vietnam and Where to Go

 – Day 13, 22 Oct:

 Especially, I love lying on the beach at night.
-And our accommodation, O.M.E hostel was really nice!
+And our accommodation, the O.M.E hostel was really nice!

 – Day 14, 23 Oct:

-We started the day by going to a nearby mountain of the city to enjoy the dawn.
+We started the day by going to a nearby mountain in the city to enjoy the dawn.
 Unfortunately, it was a cloudy day so we couldn’t find the sun.
 Then, as planned, we went to Xep Beach, a nice and quiet beach, to enjoy the sea.

-.
-Banh Hoi Long Heo (soft thin vermicelli noodles with congee and pork offal) for breakfast.
+• Banh Hoi Long Heo (soft thin vermicelli noodles with congee and pork offal) for breakfast.

-.
-Nem, Cha Nuong, and Banh Cuon (grilled meat roll, grilled chopped meat, and steamed rolled rice pancake) for lunch.
+• Nem, Cha Nuong, and Banh Cuon (grilled meat roll, grilled chopped meat, and steamed rolled rice pancake) for lunch.

-.
-Banh Canh (rice spaghetti) and coffee, juice for dinner.
+• Banh Canh (rice spaghetti) and coffee, juice for dinner.

 – Last day: